Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 # AlmaLinux-9 with Water-Ice MD and Siesta-4

-We have tested the linux operating system called AlmaLinux, which runs well in normal operations except some errors as shown below.
+We have tested the linux operating system that is AlmaLinux.
+It runs well in normal operations except for some errors as shown below.

-As the successor of CentOS 7, we download the current software AlmaLinux-9 on the laptop PC [1].
+As the successor of CentOS 7, we are using the current software AlmaLinux-9 on the laptop PC [1].
 The installation is done with AlmaLinux-9.4-x86_64-dvd.iso of 10 GB memory.
-That is finished in 15 minutes to reboot for the Linux windows.
+That is finished in 15 minutes to reboot the Linux windows.

 At the beginning, we open the gfotran by typing # gfortran -V, which is necessary on AlmaLinux-9.
 We also type # pip3 -V to open PIP.